Pylons/pyramid_zcml/docs/zcml/authtktauthenticationpolicy.rst

     (on all major browser platforms) that auth_tkt cookies will last for the lifetime of the user's browser session.

+``wild_domain``
+    A boolean value.
+If it's set to "true", a cookie with a "wild" domain value will only be sent back by the browser during ``remember``.
+    It defaults to "true".

 Example
 ~~~~~~~